-The Accelerated Infrastructure Fund (AIF) was announced by the Minister for Planning and Public Spaces on 3 April 2020 as part of the Planning System Acceleration Program to cut red tape and fast-track planning processes to keep people in jobs and the construction industry moving throughout the COVID-19 crisis.
+The Accelerated Infrastructure Fund (AIF) was announced on 3 April 2020 as part of the Planning System Acceleration Program to cut red tape and fast-track planning processes to keep people in jobs and the construction industry moving throughout the COVID-19 crisis.

 The objectives of the fund are to:

 - Fund infrastructure that unblocks development approvals and enables development activity and speed up the delivery of housing supply.

 - Stimulate construction activity by investing in infrastructure projects that can be brought forward quickly.

 - Encourage developers to enact development approvals and invest in construction.